Greetings to friends of Grace Missions, Grace Medical Mozambique, Charles and Julie Woodrow.

 When the last newsletter went out, Bonifácio was only eight days away from hosting his denomination’s youth conference for northern Mozambique.
 The denomination has no funds for such events, so normally Bonifácio stockpiles food throughout the year from his own meagre resources to meet the needs of the young folk during the four-day event.

 This year he could not do that.
 Getting his home built at the Quinta Graça (Grace Land) property ten minutes outside of town and starting his pre-school for peasant families in that rural locality consumed everything he could spare throughout the months since the last conference.
-When Hannah wrote our last report, Bonifácio had nothing with which to host the 230 participants expected.
+In our last report, Bonifácio had nothing with which to host the 230 participants expected.
 Food alone was going to cost $1,100.
 Bonifácio was on the verge of sending out phone messages postponing the conference, if not cancelling it altogether.

 But only three days later, like manna from heaven, and just as rare for a typical Mozambican with no foreign friends such as God has granted us, gifts for Bonifácio’s work began showering down.
 One donor sent $3,000 for the pre-school and $1,400 for meeting conference expenses.
 This latter need was barely mentioned in the newsletter, but God stirred sensitive hearts to help, and other gifts followed!
 All this with only five days to spare before the conference began!